 artist statement

-In my artistic practice I am particularly interested in material culture, that is »the relationships between people and their things: the making, history, preservation [or discarding], and interpretation of objects.« This entails an interest in craft, rituals, religious and esoteric practices, programming and electronics.
+In my artistic practice I am interested in aesthetic identities and material culture, particularly in »the relationships between people and their things: the making, history, preservation [or discarding], and interpretation of objects.« This entails an interest in craft, rituals, religious and esoteric practices, programming and electronics.

 My work is inspired by a body of theory, notably, amongst others, Hannah Arendt and posthumanist or new materialist positions.
 While thinking and theory are crucial, I also simply love to 'make things'.
 'Making things' and observing myself closely while I do so, therefore is an important artistic strategy.